FC Tskhinvali: History

 The original Spartaki Tskhinvali were founded in 1936, and during the time of the Soviet Union were a mainstay in the regional Georgian League, which was the fourth division in the Soviet league table.
 The club's biggest success came in 1987 when they won the regional Georgian Cup.

 With the creation of independent Georgian league the club changed their name into Liakhvi and played several games of the first season until being withdrawn from the competition.

 The team was restored in 2007, in an effort for the Georgian government to regain control over the break-away region of South Ossetia.
-Having won the second league in 2013, they were promoted to Umaglesi Liga.
+Having won the second league in 2013, they were promoted to the Umaglesi Liga.

 In January 2015 the team was renamed as FC Tskhinvali.
-In 2014/15 the club reached semifinals of the national Cup for the first time, but failed to overcome Dinamo Tbilisi (1-2 on aggregate).
-Their championship game four days prior to the return leg ended with Tskhinvali's sensational 4-1 victory.
+In 2014/15 the club reached semifinals of the national Cup for the first time, but failed to overcome Dinamo Tbilisi (1–2 on aggregate).
+Their championship game four days prior to the return leg ended with Tskhinvali's sensational 4–1 victory.

 In the same season under Kakha Kacharava the team reached their highest position in the league by finishing 4th and qualified for 2015–16 Europa League competition.